pathmodel/pathmodel/README.rst

 Results
 #######

-To reproduce the analysis of the Pathmodel article, you can use the 'test' command:

 .. code:: sh

 	pathmodel test -o output_folder

-This will create an output folder containing the inference results for the sterol and the MAA pathways:
+This test command will create an output folder containing the inference results for the sterol and the MAA pathways:

 .. code-block:: text